F2VILLE/league-of-legends-node/README.md

 ```

 ### RiotUser
-The RiotUser class is used to get User datas and mastery.
+The RiotUser class is used to get User datas and mastery.\
+Note that you need to use an API key in order to get access to users datas.
+To get an API key, please refer to https://developer.riotgames.com
 ```js
 const  riotUser = new  RiotUser({
 	apiVersion: api.version,